corelight/detect-ransomware-filenames/README.md

 that ransomware is known to use.
 It rides on top of the Anti-Ransomware File System Resource Manager Lists maintained [here](https://fsrm.experiant.ca/).

+## How to use

-A Python script is included to be able to refresh the list periodically.
+A Python script (`download-list.py`) is included to be able to refresh the list periodically.
+By default, it will download the new file to the `inputs/` folder.

+Use `zkg` to install this, the way you would any Zeek package.

 The script generates notices like the following: